input-output-hk/cardano-docs/docs/cardano/plutus/introduction.md

 which has three arguments, a left subtree of type `Tree a`, a value of type `a`, and a right subtree of type `Tree a`.

-We can pattern match on data using the `case` construct, like so:
+We can inspect data using the `case` construct, like so:

     case t of {
       Leaf -> ... ;